mavery-seu/learn-python-the-right-way/manuscript/chapter03_Hello_little_turtles.md

 Hi Paris.
 Please come to my party on Saturday!
 ```

-- The variable `f` in the for statement at line `1` is called the **loop variable**.
+- The variable <mark>f</mark> in the for statement at line <mark>1</mark> is called the **loop variable**.
 We could have chosen any other variable name instead.
-Lines `2` and `3` are the **loop body**.
+Lines <mark>2</mark> and <mark>3</mark> are the **loop body**.
 The loop body is always indented.
 The indentation determines exactly what statements are “in the body of the loop”.

 - On each *iteration* or *pass* of the loop, first a check is done to see if there are still more items to be processed.
 If there are none left (this is called the **terminating condition** of the loop), the loop has finished.
-Program execution continues at the next statement after the loop body, (e.g. in this case the next statement below the comment in line `4`).
+Program execution continues at the next statement after the loop body, (e.g. in this case the next statement below the comment in line <mark>4</mark>).

 - If there are items still to be processed, the loop variable is updated to refer to the next item in the list.
-This means, in this case, that the loop body is executed here `7` times, and each time `f` will refer to a different friend.
+This means, in this case, that the loop body is executed here <mark>7</mark> times, and each time <mark>f</mark> will refer to a different friend.

-- At the end of each execution of the body of the loop, Python returns to the for statement, to see if there are more items to be handled, and to assign the next one to `f`.
+- At the end of each execution of the body of the loop, Python returns to the for statement, to see if there are more items to be handled, and to assign the next one to <mark>f</mark>.

 ## 3.4.
 Flow of Execution of the for loop